sureshtim/Trip_Planner/README.md

 # 🧳 AI Travel Planner Agent

-An AI-powered trip planning assistant built using the **LangChain** framework.
+An AI-powered trip planning assistant built using the **LangGraph** framework.
 This agent can help you plan your trip, suggest itineraries, and manage your travel preferences.

 ---